DanBuda11/gulp-framework/README.md

 - Do all of your work in the `src` directory and build production files to the `dist` directory

 ## Version Information

+### 4.0.0

+- Changed all packages used in `gulpfile.js` from `require()` to ESM `import` syntax
+- Cleaned up `gulpfile.js` comments and reordered code
+- Removed separate `postcss.config.js` file and add that information to `gulpfile.js`
+- Removed Sass in favor of pure CSS
+- Updated all npm packages to latest versions
+- Removed Google Analytics template language in `index.html` -

 ### 3.0.0